khyatiparekh/OneScanMan/README.md

 # AutoEnum
-Initial network enumeration script for CTFs.
-Created with HTB and OSCP in mind.
+All it takes is one serious scan.
+(Initial network enumeration script for CTFs.
+Created with HTB and OSCP in mind.)

 ## Setup Virtual Environment
 ### Install virtualenv